vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/02-architectural-problems.md

 Assuming, of course, that we haven't just exposed those DTOs to the handlers themselves to make our lives easier.

-Ultimately, what I have observed however is that with this many layers at play, that a disproportionate amount of logic end up in the handlers.
+Ultimately, what I have observed however is that with this many layers at play, that a disproportionate amount of logic ends up in the handlers.

 [click]